ravendb/docs/version_2_5/docs/client-api/querying/index.markdown

 For most operations this is done transparently, and all you need to be familiar with is Linq and some RavenDB-specific operations.
 However, there are many other handy features that only become available once you understand the way RavenDB operates on its indexes.

-In this chapter we explore the various querying options available in RavenDB, from the immediately visible and most frequently used ones, to more advanced topics like Includes, Attachments, Live Projections and more.
+In this chapter we explore the various querying options available in RavenDB, from the immediately visible and most frequently used ones, to more advanced topics like Includes, Attachments and more.

 Before we start, it is important to understand that __all__ queries sent to a RavenDB server use an index to return results.
 While you can define your own indexes manually (we will see how later), RavenDB does this for you automatically if you haven't done so.